PX4/PX4-user_guide/en/config/safety.md

 <a id="action_flight_termination"></a>[Flight termination](../advanced_config/flight_termination.md) | Turns off all controllers and sets all PWM outputs to their failsafe values (e.g. [PWM_MAIN_FAILn](../advanced_config/parameter_reference.md#PWM_MAIN_FAIL1), [PWM_AUX_FAILn](../advanced_config/parameter_reference.md#PWM_AUX_FAIL1)).
 The failsafe outputs can be used to deploy a parachute, landing gear or perform another operation.
 For a fixed-wing vehicle this might allow you to glide the vehicle to safety.
 <a id="action_lockdown"></a>Lockdown | Kills the motors (sets them to disarmed).
 This is the same as using the [kill switch](#kill-switch).

-Notes:
-- The default behavior for most failsafes is to first enter Hold for [COM_FAIL_ACT_T](../advanced_config/parameter_reference.md#COM_FAIL_ACT_T) seconds, before taking the failsafe action.
-  This allows the user to notice what is happening.
-  During that time, moving the RC sticks does not trigger an override.
-- In most cases the user can always override a failsafe by switching modes (via RC or GCS).
-- In case of a combination of failsafes, the more severe action is taken.
+If multiple failsafes are triggered, the more severe action is taken.
-  For example if manual control loss is set to Return mode and GCS link loss to Land, Land is executed if both are not available.
+For example if both RC and GPS are lost, and manual control loss is set to [Return mode](#action_return) and GCS link loss to [Land](action_land), Land is executed.

 :::tip
-The exact behavior can be tested with the [Failsafe State Machine Simulation](safety_simulation.md).
+The exact behavior when different failsafes are triggered can be tested with the [Failsafe State Machine Simulation](safety_simulation.md).
 :::

 ## QGroundControl Safety Setup